mohbasheer/smart-search/README.md

 ## 💡 Basic Usage

-The `smart-search` component requires a `searchProvider` (an asynchronous function to fetch results) and a `resultMapper` (a function to transform raw results into a format the dropdown understands).
+The `smart-search` component requires a `searchProvider` (an asynchronous function to fetch results) and a `resultMapper` (a function to transform raw results into a format the dropdown understands). dark and light theme are available. user can add their own theme as well. provided example has ocean theme.

 ```
  Raw data: